jeremygustine/logging-demos/slf4j-log4j-bridge-and-binding/README.md

 ```

 In this case, the log4j binding module will cause SLF4J to delegate calls to the log4j
 implementation.
-The log4j bridgingm module will cause all log4j calls to be delegated
+The log4j bridging module will cause all log4j calls to be delegated
 to SLF4J.
 This causes an infinite loop that will eventually end in a StackOverflow error.

 Since version 1.5.11, SLF4J will detect the inclusion of both the binding and bridging
-libraries and will preempty the infinite loop:
+libraries and will preempt the infinite loop:

 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError